 Make Your Child a Happy Camper!

-Every child dreams of camp–exploring creeks, singing silly songs and frolicking in the forest.
-The Kenai Watershed Forum is happy to offer week-long day camps, tree planting workshops and “pop-up camps.”
+Everyone dreams of camp–exploring creeks, singing silly songs, and frolicking in the forest.
+The Kenai Watershed Forum is happy to offer week-long day camps, tree planting workshops, and “pop-up camps.”

 Camp Staff

-We have a variety of styles of summer programs for 2022.
+We have a variety of styles of summer programs for 2024.
 To ensure campers get the most out of their experience, we offer a variety of sessions for different age groups.
-Pop-Up Camps may be added, so be sure to check back!
+Campers must have completed Kindergarten to attend KWF Summer Programs.

 Weekly Camps

-These sessions are designed for ages 6-8 to begin building a basic foundation of science in small children upon which more advanced environmental understandings can be built later in life.
+These sessions are designed to begin building a basic foundation of science in small children upon which more advanced environmental understandings can be built later in life.
 These sessions will include informative lessons and games, nature-themed art projects, presentations by plant and/or animal experts.

-*Please note: Children must have completed Kindergarten to participate in this camp.
+*Please note: Children must have completed Kindergarten to participate in all KWF Camps.

 Pop-Up Tree Planting